AmineChr54/AutoMeldung/README.md

 > Automates the generation of German sick leave (Krankmeldung) and return-to-work PDFs from Excel data.
 Features AU attachment merging, PDF flattening, and a modern Flet GUI.

 **Automeldung** is a desktop application designed to streamline the process of creating *Krankmeldungen* (sick notes) and *Gesundmeldungen* (return-to-work notes).
-It reads data from an Excel sheet, fills out PDF forms, merges optional AU (*Arbeitsunf‰higkeitsbescheinigung*) attachments, and flattens the final documents for distribution.
+It reads data from an Excel sheet, fills out PDF forms, merges optional AU (*Arbeitsunf√§higkeitsbescheinigung*) attachments, and flattens the final documents for distribution.

 ## Features
 - **Excel Integration**: Reads data from a *Krankmeldungsliste* and optional *Kontaktdaten* file.